Azure/azure-vmware-solution/syslog-forwarder/README.md

     c.
 Files folder has EventHubTrigger function.json, index.js files and node_modules has syslog-client folder.
 Verify that the index.js file has the syslog function code.
+If it does not, update the index.js file and deploy the Azure Function App again.

 ![](./media/image47.png)